ilijanovic/iot-raspberry/README.md

 1. `saltRounds`: For your password hashing.
 Default is 10
 2. `tokenExpiration`: Expiration time for your JWT.
 Default is 1h (3600000)
 3. `cookieName`: Set the name of your cookie that holds the token

-## MongoDB configuration

-For the database you will need to create an `.env` file in the root directory.

-Add the following information to make it work:

-    MONGODB_URI=<YOUR MONGODB URI>
-    PRIVATE_KEY=<YOUR PRIVATE KEY FOR THE JSON WEB TOKEN (JWT)>